-SI 501: Contextual Inquiry and Project Management (Fall term)
+SI 501: Contextual Inquiry and Project Management (Winter term)

 Past projects have included: